Tony Hawk's Pro Skater 2: Sales

 Following its release, Tony Hawk's Pro Skater 2 was the top-selling PlayStation title for two consecutive weeks.
 In the United Kingdom, the game's PlayStation version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies.
 Tony Hawk's Pro Skater 2's computer version sold 320,000 copies and earned $8 million by August 2006.
 It was the 58th best-selling computer game in the United States between January 2000 and August 2006.
 Combined sales of all Pro Skater computer games released between January 2000 and August 2006 had reached 440,000 units in the United States by the latter date.

-In the United States, the game's Game Boy Advance version sold 680,000 copies and earned $24 million by August 2006.
-During the period between January 2000 and August 2006, it was the 38th highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.
 In September 2007, The San Diego Union-Tribune published sales information provided by The NPD Group that put the worldwide sales of Tony Hawk's Pro Skater 2 across all platforms at 5.3 million units.